ivg/matkit/doc/proposal.md

-This tool will transform an AST to an intermediate language of BLAS and LAPACK expressions, that can be considered as a mathematical assembler languages.
+This tool will transform an AST to an intermediate language of BLAS and LAPACK expressions, that can be considered as a mathematical assembler language.
 A set of translators from assembler to a concrete language implementation can be developed, like C translator, or fortran translator.